Cloud-CV/EvalAI/docs/source/architecture.md

 ## Architecture

-EvalAI helps researchers, students, and data scientists to create, collaborate, and participate in various AI challenges organized around the globe.
+EvalAI helps researchers, students, and data scientists to create, collaborate and participate in various AI challenges organized around the globe.
 To achieve this, we leverage some of the best open source tools and technologies available.

 ### Technologies that the project use: